 As Velominati, keepers of cycling's 'rules' explain: "I can only imagine the moment in a young Pro's life when he first gets to fling an empty to the side of the road.
 There must be no clearer sign that you've hit the big time".

-The result isn't just mass-participation events swamped in half-empty bottles and gel wrappers, its high-traffic training spots loaded with the stuff too as Bob from Crawley powers to a bedwetting 12mph average on his Sunday ride and is far too deep in 'the zone' to possibly put that empty gel wrapper back in his pocket.
+The result of this outdated thinking isn't just mass-participation events swamped in half-empty bottles and gel wrappers, its high-traffic training spots loaded with it too as Bob from Crawley powers to a bedwetting 12mph average on his Sunday ride and is far too deep in 'the zone' to possibly put that empty gel wrapper back in his pocket.

-The result is that from Box Hill to Ventoux and Richmond Park to the Western States trail, our training highways and byways are adorned with sports nutrition detritus.
+From Box Hill to Mount Ventoux and Richmond Park to the Western States trail, our training highways and byways are adorned with sports nutrition detritus.

 Trail trash, route rubbish & binned bidons - the solution